Copper extraction: Converting

 The purity of this product is 98%, it is known as blister because of the broken surface created by the escape of sulfur dioxide gas as blister copper pigs or ingots are cooled.
 By-products generated in the process are sulfur dioxide and slag.
 The sulfur dioxide is captured and converted to sulfuric acid and either sold on the open market or used in copper leaching processes.

 Refining

 Fire refining

 Copper anodes after fire refining and casting.

 The blister copper is put into an anode furnace, a furnace that refines the blister copper to anode-grade copper in two stages by removing most of the remaining sulfur and iron, and then removing oxygen introduced during the first stage.
 This second stage, often referred to as poling is done by blowing natural gas, or some other reducing agent, through the molten copper oxide.
 When this flame burns green, indicating the copper oxidation spectrum, the oxygen has mostly been burned off.
-This creates copper at about 99% pure.
+This creates pyrometallurgically refined copper at about 99% pure.